typst/typst/tests/suite/foundations/decimal.typ

 --- decimal-constructor-float-literal ---
 // Warning: 18-25 creating a decimal using imprecise float literal
-// Hint: 18-25 use a string in the decimal constructor, e.g. `decimal("3.14")`, to avoid loss of precision
+// Hint: 18-25 use a string in the decimal constructor to avoid loss of precision: `decimal("1.32523")`
 #let _ = decimal(1.32523)

 --- decimal-constructor-float-inf ---